avsm/oxcaml-icfp-tutorial/handson_activity/README.md

 # Hands-on Activities

 Each activity is contained in its own folder.
-Each folder contains a `dune` file and a `README.md` file with instructions. `dune build` withing each directory will build the activity.
+Each folder contains a `dune` file and a `README.md` file with instructions. `dune build` within each directory will build the activity.

 ## Activity dependencies

-We suggest following (soft) dependencies for the activities:
+We suggest the following (soft) dependencies for the activities:

 ```mermaid
 graph LR